First-Time Buyers & Home Movers – which type of policy is right for me?

 These plans can be set up on an individual or joint basis.

-Could you afford your mortgage repayments should you be incapacitated due to accident, injury or illness?
+Could you afford your mortgage repayments should you be incapacitated due to an accident, injury or illness?

-Most people do not consider the implication of an accident, injury or illness which stops them being able to work.
-Do you know how long your employers would provide sick pay for?
+Most people do not consider the implication of an accident, injury or illness which stops them from being able to work.
+Do you know how long your employers would provide sick pay?
 Some people have excellent benefits at work but that is the exception, rather than the norm.
-It is highly recommended you look into this, as if you can’t work and you no longer get paid it is not only the mortgage you need to pay, but also basic bills such as food and utilities.
+It is highly recommended you look into this as if you can’t work and you no longer get paid it is not only the mortgage you need to pay but also basic bills such as food and utilities.

 Have you considered the implications if you or your partner suffered a serious illness like Cancer or Cardiac Disease?

-“Don’t worry, I am fit, healthy and young, I can’t see me having a serious illness”…until it happens!
+“Don’t worry, I am fit, healthy and young, I can’t see myself having a serious illness”…until it happens!
 If it does it is then too late to insure.
 The best time in your life to think of this cover is when you are fit, healthy and young.
-This makes it the most cost effective it will ever be.
+This makes it the most cost-effective it will ever be.
 The average age of a critical illness claimant with Legal & General in 2022 was 48 years.
 Source: Legal and General May 2023.